othmanKisha/In-Door-Face-Mask-Inspector/README.md

 mongo: Contains the MongoDB database
 ```

-Some info about the stack used:
+Some info about the stack used

 ```bash
 Python version: 3.8.1